graninas/type-level-interfaces-in-rust/README.md

 }
 ```

-Instead, we use the Wrapper and its IInterface instance for the trick.
+Instead, we use `Wrapper` and its `IInterface` instance for the trick.

 ```rust
 struct Wrapper<I, T> (PhantomData::<(I, T)>);